department-of-veterans-affairs/vagov-content/pages/careers-employment/index.md

     - url: "/careers-employment/dependent-benefits/"
       label: Support for Dependent Family Members
-      description: See if you're eligible for educational and vocational counseling as the dependent spouse or child of a Veteran or Servicemember.
+      description: See if you're eligible for educational and vocational counseling as the dependent spouse or child of a Veteran or service member.
       external: false
   - id: manage
     title: Manage Your Career